msheldon83/EdluminUI/README.md

 We are using [React Storybook](https://storybook.js.org/) to generate a styleguide for our react components.

-- To view the interactive style guide and component tests run `yarn dev:storybook` and visit `localhost:9001`
+- To view the interactive style guide and component tests run `yarn storybook` and visit `localhost:6006`

 ## Linting